 2. the absolute primacy of the law of the marketplace.

 2486.
 What economical principles does the Church recommend?
-(CCC 2425) The Church recommends the following economical principles:
+(CCC 2425)

 1. reasonable regulation of the marketplace and economic initiatives